 This is another style I did on actor Eric Davies Wagner who needed something a little more aggressive.
 For this cut, we went to the skin on the sides and back using an Andis T-Outliner and gradually faded into a longer top.
-The style was finished with 18.21 Man Made Pomade.
+The style was finished with 18.21 Man-Made Pomade.

 The Short Textured Crop

-For this short style, the hair is clipper cut using a number two blade high up the sides and back of the head.
+For this short style, the hair is clipped cut using a number two blade high up the sides and back of the head.
 The top is cut finger length with a bit of texture added.
 For styling, I recommend a matte finish texture paste such as Kevin Murphy Rough Rider Matte Clay.

 Medium Layer Cut

 This is a longer style I really love – it’s classic without being too fussy.
-For this style, the model’s her was cut in long layers and styled with fingers using a light styling cream.
+For this style, the model’s hair was cut in long layers and styled with fingers using a light styling cream.